cartel360/blog-site/_posts/2022-12-26-multitenancy-in-django.md

 ---
 layout: post
 title: Multi-Tenancy in Django
-date: 2022-12-26 00:00:00 +0300
+date: 2023-01-01 00:00:00 +0300
-description: GraphQL is a query language for your API, and a server-side runtime for executing queries using a type system you define for your data.
+description: Have you ever wanted to build an application that canna serve more than one customer?
+And not just serving but also having each customer's data isolated in their own separate databases?
 img: multitenancy.png
-tags: [Productivity, Software, Development] # add tag
+tags: [Productivity, Software, Django] # add tag
 published: true
 ---